albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_UNSOLVED.md

-# The problem i still faced
+# The problem I still faced

 1. 502 server communication error in hubs admin like this [issue](https://github.com/mozilla/hubs/issues/4970#issue-1087523703)

-Oke let's give try solve this.
+Ok, let's give try to solve this.

-The problem is api call to this route
+The problem is an API call to this route

 `/api/ita/admin-info`

 and other with slash ita `/ita`

-if we check where is the code in the reticulum which handle that open the `router.ex` ita api call the `RetWeb.Plugs.ItaProxy` if you in vs code you can command+click / ctrl+click for find the function is called.
+if we check where is the code in the reticulum which handles that open the `router.ex` ita API call the `RetWeb.Plugs.ItaProxy` if you in vs code you can command+click / ctrl+click for find the function is called.

 ```elixir